Questions? Ph: 1800 925 525

 The health and fitness benefits that poles provide can be significant - enough to reduce the need for health care!
 That's why European health insurers pay for their clients to attend training courses in pole walking technique.

-Training is required because the skills that provide these health and fitness benefits are not instinctive.
+Some training is required because the skills that provide these health and fitness benefits are not instinctive.
 They are simple and very easy to learn, but they do need some explanation.

 There are also some issues of safety - e.g. engaging properly with the wrist straps to avoid hand injury.

 The Australian Bushwalker's Guide to Trekking Poles is a "down to earth" illustrated guide that will help you get more out of your walking poles.
 To order your FREE copy, simply fill out the form below and we will send you a copy in the mail.
+Or you can download the PDF file below.